anazantoro/anazantoro/README.md

 <p>I am currently skilled in the field of cybersecurity, particularly as a digital forensic analyst.
 Additionally, I currently have developed a strong interest in machine learning and am actively practicing and expanding my knowledge in this area.</p>

 ## 💫 About Me:
- > Laboratorium Assistant at Mulawarman University, Faculty Of Engineering (approaching 2 year experience)<br> Digital Forensic Analyst (1 year experience)<br> Computer Hacking Forensic Investigator (CHFI) Certified by EC - Council (https://s.id/ZTsZp)<br> Currently learning & practicing Machine Learning
+ > Laboratorium Assistant at Mulawarman University, Faculty Of Engineering (approaching 2 year experience)<br> Computer Hacking Forensic Investigator (CHFI) Certified by EC - Council (https://s.id/ZTsZp)<br> Currently learning & practicing Machine Learning

 ## 🌐 Socials: